Dream Defenders: Ciara Taylor

 Taylor, one of the founders, grew up in the suburbs in Florida and attended Florida A&M University in Tallahassee.
 She served as both the political director and the director of political consciousness at Dream Defenders.
 In high school, Taylor protested the United States 2000 presidential election, between Al Gore and George W. Bush, after Bush was elected president.
 Taylor felt frustrated and hopeless in this process because she felt as though she could not actively influence the decision being made about her soon-to-be president.
 She continued this activism into college at Florida A&M, where she advocated for living wages for campus workers and advocated against budget cuts that defunded her major a year before she graduated.

 Activist work

 In July 2013, Dream Defenders occupied the Florida State Capitol building for 31 days.
 The demonstration was in response to the decision of the Trayvon Martin case, in which George Zimmerman was acquitted for Martin's murder. with the aim of ending and raising awareness of Florida’s Stand Your Ground self-defense law.
 After 31 days, House Speaker Will Weatherford agreed to speak with them about Stand Your Ground.
 A member of the organization, Dr. Armen Henderson, was arrested while preparing to help provide free COVID-19 testing to homeless populations.

+In 2022, Dream Defenders and a coalition of Miami-based nonprofits helped start a free urgent care clinic in Miami, Florida, as part of the city's Healing and Justice Center focused on providing direct service outside of the policing and prison systems.